underhillanna/PhotosynQ-Documentation/help/_apps_PhotosynQ_for_Desktops.md

 - [x] Restart the browser.
 - [x] Make sure you have sufficient storage.
 - [x] Make sure you have an internet connection.

+#### Compatability with other browsers
+Currently only Google Chrome has the ability to communicate with serial devices like MultispeQ.